Answering Your Questions about Legal Ethics

 What should a lawyer do if he receives a subpoena seeking either his testimony about a former client or the contents of the file from that representation?

 A series of LEOs establishes the proper response in this situation.
 See, LEOs 300, 334, 645, 967, 1352 and 1628.
 The underlying principle is that an attorneys duty to maintain the confidentiality of his clients information survives both the end of the relationship and even the clients death.
 Rule 1.6, Comment 22; LEO 1664.
 Therefore, if an attorney is asked to disclose confidential information about a former client, the attorney must be sure to fulfill his obligation under Rule 1.6 to maintain a clients confidentiality.
 While there are exceptions in the Rule allowing disclosure in certain situations, receipt of a subpoena is not one of those exceptions.
 That attorney should first determine whether disclosure of the information would be favorable or prejudicial to his client.
 If the former, the attorney should seek client consent to disclose.
-If the latter, the attorney should move to quash the subpoena, informing the court that the attorneys ethical duty precludes him from disclosing the information requested.
+If the latter, the attorney should move to quash the subpoena, informing the court that the attorneys ethical duty precludes him from voluntarily disclosing the information requested.
 If the court rules against the motion and orders the attorney to provide the documents or to answer the questions, the attorney then is within one of the exceptions to the general 1.6 duties.
 Rule 1.6 (b)(1) permits an attorney to disclose information to comply with a court order.

 4. Returning File to Client